Dreamworld Wildlife Foundation: Tigers

 The DWF is part of the Wild Cats Conservation Alliance.
 The alliance helps save wild tigers and Amur leopards around the world.
-DWF’s parent company, Dreamworld, has a dedicated area to Tigers called Tiger Island.
+DWF’s parent company, Dreamworld, has a dedicated area to tigers called Tiger Island.
 At the end of every Tiger Island Presentation, Dreamworld spreads awareness of issues with poaching of tigers and other animals.

-Tree Kangaroos
+Tree kangaroos

 The DWF along with the Tree Roo Rescue and Conservation Centre help rehabilitate orphaned and injured tree kangaroos for release back into the wild.
 They also help spread awareness of the tree kangaroo and they research into a disease, known as the blindness disease, which affects tree kangaroos.

 Programs

-The DWF runs several animal encounters at Dreamworld as an upcharge attraction for park guests.
-The encounter included: a 15 minutes Dingo Experience, Tiger Feed Experience and Koala Photos.
+The DWF runs several animal encounters at Dreamworld.
+The encounter included: a 15 minutes dingo experience, tiger feed experience and koala photos.
 The profits made by the encounters help contribute to the foundation.

 Controversies

 On 16 December 2018, more than a dozen protestors from the group "Justice for Captives" surrounded the entrance of the Dreamworld theme park.
 Several protesters had also climbed onto the roof of the entrance.
 The group had also intruded Sea World and Australian Outback Spectacular within two days.
-The protestors argued that animals should not be put pn display and exploited for photo opportunities and entertainment.
+The protestors argued that animals should not be put on display and exploited for photo opportunities and entertainment.